Fort Jezreel, Jezreel Valley, Israel

-The rider stood on the terrace with the king.
+The rider stood on the terrace with Ahab.

 Obadiah mounted the steps two at a time.
-“I just came from the fort.
-Not a red robe in sight.”
+“Three red robes from Tirzah are climbing the hill.”

 The rider swept his arm toward the river.
 “They’re in the Jordan Valley, sir.
-Down from the Golan and across the Galilee.
-They’ll soon be in Tirzah.”
+Down from the Golan and across the Galilee.”

 He turned to Ahab.
 “The Syrians are upon you, my king.
 Ben Hadad is attacking from the Jordan.”
-The familiar words soothed.
-As boys cheering the troops in Gibbethon—and dozens of times since—he and Ahab had quizzed each other on an attack from the river.
+As boys watching the troops in Gibbethon—and dozens of times since—he and Ahab had quizzed each other on an attack from the river.
 Yet this was no drill.
 Whatever scenario Ahab chose, men would die.